U.S. warns citizens against travel to China as virus toll tops 200

 “We have full confidence and capability to win this fight against the epidemic,” spokeswoman Hua Chunying said in a statement.

-Tedros Adhanom Ghebreyesus, WHO director-general, said the organization “doesn’t recommend - and actually opposes” restrictions on travel or trade with China.
+Tedros Adhanom Ghebreyesus, WHO director-general, said the organisation “doesn’t recommend - and actually opposes” restrictions on travel or trade with China.

 International alarm over the new coronavirus that emerged in Wuhan, the capital of Hubei, in December, is driven by its rapid spread and the fact that infectious disease experts cannot yet know how deadly or contagious it is.